bennfaith/csy1018-assign1/README.md

 Footer was linked to all files and it display attached to each file as the button was clicked.
 Fortunately all files were able to push to git hub with new repository

 13/01/2017
+Push all readme files to git hub and styling texting in cv.html and bo.html.